USING IRONBARCODE

 2. Install IronBarcode using the NuGet Package Manager Console.

-To do so, open the NuGet Package Manager Console and run the following Command, it will install IronBarcode within just a few seconds.
+To do so, open the NuGet Package Manager Console and run the following command to install IronBarcode:

 You can also download the package directly from the NuGet website.